| Jason D. Lotay |

 I was awarded an EPSRC Career Acceleration Fellowship, which ran from 1 September 2009 until 31 August 2014.
 From the start of my fellowship until my appointment at UCL, I was a member of the

 Geometry group at Imperial College London.
-I was also awarded an ESPRC Standard Grant, an EPSRC Mathematical Sciences Small Grant (with Haskins as Co-I), an HIMR Focused Research Grant, LMS Scheme 1 and Scheme 3 Grants, funding for an LMS-CMI Research School (with Haskins and Salamon as co-organisers), and recently a Leverhulme Trust Research Project Grant (as Co-PI with Schulze) and a Royal Society International Exchanges grant as PI (with Conan Leung as Co-I).
+I was also awarded an ESPRC Standard Grant, an EPSRC Mathematical Sciences Small Grant (with Haskins as Co-I), an HIMR Focused Research Grant, LMS Scheme 1 and Scheme 3 Grants, funding for an LMS-CMI Research School (with Haskins and Salamon as co-organisers).
 I was the LMS Rep for UCL.

 During the academic years 05-07 and 08-09 I was a Junior Research Fellow at University College, Oxford.

 I was awarded an NSF Mathematical Sciences Postdoctoral Research Fellowship and spent the academic year 07-08 at the Mathematical Sciences Research Institute, Berkeley, working with Robert Bryant.

 I studied for my DPhil at Oxford from 02-05 under the supervision of Dominic Joyce.
 During this time I was first at New College before moving to

 Christ Church upon the award of a Senior Scholarship.
 I had previously been at St Edmund Hall, Oxford, for my undergraduate degree in Mathematics.